DATAGerry/DataGerry/docs/source/index.rst

 +++++++++++++++++++++++
-DATAGERRY Documentation
+DataGerry Documentation
 +++++++++++++++++++++++

 .. image:: introduction/img/introduction_datagerry.png
+    :align: center

-DATAGERRY is an enterprise-grade, open-source CMDB that empowers users by allowing complete customization of data types.
+DataGerry is an enterprise-grade, open-source CMDB that gives you full control to define, customize, and manage any type of asset or configuration data.

 |

 =======================================================================================================================

 .. toctree::
+    :caption: Getting Started
+    :maxdepth: 2

     introduction/welcome
-    :caption: Introduction
-    :name: introduction
+    introduction/cloud_vs_on_premise

 =======================================================================================================================